system-er/Godot3DInterpreter/README.md

 # Welcome back commander:
-when you start you see the commander - a one line TextEditor. in the middle of the screen you see the "turtle", the 3D-cursor that shows to the direction, you will draw.
+when you start you see the commander below - a one line TextEditor. and in the top left corner the output window of the commander. in the middle of the screen you see the "turtle", the 3D-cursor that shows to the direction, you will draw.

 if you enter in the commander for example
 PRINT "[hello world]